 My foray into teaching in Taiwan was not a failure.
 It was a necessary lesson in resilience and self-discovery.
 It paved the way for me to ultimately find my calling in management, consulting, and public speaking.

 My teaching misadventure, reminds me of Chuck D’s quote.
 “Never let a win go to your head, never let a loss go to your heart.
 In the grand tapestry of life, failure is but a thread, weaving its way through the fabric of our experiences.
 It is not the end of the story but merely a chapter in our journey towards our true path in life.
-These positives within our failures indicate that we’re well-positioned to successfully crash the next party you try to enter.
+These positives within our failures indicate that we’re well-positioned to successfully crash the next party we try to enter.
 We need to learn to treat failure like jet fuel.
 It burns extremely hot once ignited, but then burns off quickly.
 We can’t control how hard that initial gut punch hits.
 It’s going to land how it’s going to land.

 Analyzing Failure